syncfusion-content/xamarin-docs/Xamarin/Linear-Gauge/labels.md

 ![Xamarin Label Font Customization Image](labels_images/label2.png)

-## Setting position for labels
+## Setting a position for labels

-The labels can be positioned far away from the ticks by using the [`LabelOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~LabelOffset.html) property in pixel.
+The labels can be positioned far away from the ticks using the [`LabelOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~LabelOffset.html) property in pixel.

 {% tabs %}